Watch our video (3.01) and hear Greg Elias, an AMP Client Adviser, explain five ways to grow your super to save for a comfortable retirement.

 5. Make salary sacrifice contributions.

+When Greg's client returns to work, she could consider salary sacrificing into her super to catch up on when she wasn't making contributions.
 This would impact on her take home pay, but it’s a good way to boost her super and put money aside for the longer term.

 These five simple strategies could help Greg’s client to reach her financial goals so she can look forward to retiring comfortably.